allegro/allegro.tech/_posts/2016-04-26-meet-retrofit2.md

 tags: [java, rxjava, rest, async rest, asynchronous rest, retrofit2, okhttp, http client]
 ---

-In this post I will introduce to you a recently released version of a well known library for consuming RESTful services — Retrofit2.
+In this post I will introduce to you a recently released version of a well known library for consuming RESTful services — [Retrofit2](http://square.github.io/retrofit/).
-Even though it is mainly targeted to Android platform it works very well on the ’server’ Java.
-Its lightness and low garbage generation overhead make it an interesting option if one does not like existing solutions (like Jersey, or Spring’s RestTemplate).
-I will also show how to configure it properly and fully utilize its great RxJava compatibility.
+Even though it is mainly targeted at Android platform it works very well on the „server” Java.
+Its lightness and low garbage generation overhead make it an interesting option if one does not like existing solutions (like [Jersey Client](https://jersey.java.net/documentation/latest/client.html), or Spring’s [RestTemplate](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html)).
+I will also show how to configure it properly and fully utilize its great [RxJava](https://github.com/ReactiveX/RxJava/wiki) compatibility.

 # Retrofit2

 I code mostly in Java and recently also in Kotlin.
-I began my adventure with consuming RESTful services using [Jersey Client](https://jersey.java.net/documentation/latest/client.html).
+I began my adventure with consuming RESTful services using Jersey Client.
-It worked just fine (although there are a few things that I don’t like in Jersey) but I felt that using Jersey on Spring Framework is a bit silly since there already is support for consuming REST resources in Spring: [RestTemplate](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html) & [AsyncRestTemplate](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/client/AsyncRestTemplate.html) and so I switched.
+It worked just fine (although there are a few things that I don’t like about Jersey) but I felt that using Jersey on Spring Framework is a bit silly since there already is support for consuming REST resources in Spring: RestTemplate & [AsyncRestTemplate](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/client/AsyncRestTemplate.html) and so I switched.

 After a while I noticed my increased frustration with (Async)RestTemplate.
-Mostly it is the API that I started to dislike.
+Mostly it was the API that I started to dislike.
 First of all: why have two separate classes that need a completely different setup?
 When it comes to sync/async calls I liked Jersey’s approach much better.
 There are also these tiny bits like for example: why is there no version of `getForEntity` method that accepts headers?
 Last but definitely not least: no support for [Reactive Programming](http://reactivex.io/) - methods of AsyncRestTemplate class return instances of
 [`org.springframework.util.concurrent.ListenableFuture`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/util/concurrent/ListenableFuture.html) class that have to be converted to an instance of [rx.Observable](http://reactivex.io/RxJava/javadoc/rx/Observable.html).
 Not the most useful.

 I started to look for a new way to consume RESTful services.
-My dreamd client would have to be lightweight, easy to use and extend, support
+My perfect client would have to be lightweight, easy to use and extend, support
 RxJava out of the box and have support for HTTP/2.
 And I think I found one just like that!

 [Retrofit2](http://square.github.io/retrofit/) uses [OkHttp3](http://square.github.io/okhttp/) client - both of them are actively developed and maintained by Square company.
-While both of these libraries are targeted for Android and mobile development, they work equally well on the server-side Java.
+While both of these libraries are targeted at Android and mobile development, they work equally well on the server-side Java.
 OkHttp3 fully supports HTTP/2!

 ## Retrofit2 - how to start